Targeted and Effective NJSLA-A Strategies for Social Studies

 Workshop Description

-This professional development session equips Social Studies teachers with strategies to improve student performance on the New Jersey Student Learning Assessments (NJSLA), particularly the ELA components embedded within social studies content.
+This professional development session equips Social Studies teachers with strategies to improve student performance on the New Jersey Student Learning Assessments Adaptive (NJSLA-A), particularly the ELA components embedded within social studies content.
 The workshop centers on aligning reading and writing strategies with the New Jersey Student Learning Standards (NJSLS) for ELA.
 Participants engage in practical activities to explore evidence-based reading, writing, and vocabulary techniques tailored for social studies classrooms.
-The session emphasizes leveraging ELA skills to enhance comprehension, critical thinking, and performance on NJSLA-aligned tasks.
+The session emphasizes leveraging ELA skills to enhance comprehension, critical thinking, and performance on NJSLA-A aligned tasks.

 Expand To See More